ishy147/Elden-ring-backup-assistant/README.md

  * from there you can run the program and it will make a backup every time you run it.

 ## Tips
- * The first time you run it, it will create the back up folder.
-IT MIGHT NOT BACK IT UP ON FIRST RUN!
+ * The first time you run it, it will create the back up folder, and while making the folder it might not back it up on the first run.
       * so best Practice is to run it twice when you first set it up and double check that it has made a backup and its all working!
  * the backups folder will be called "EldenRingBackups", and it will be found in the same folder we just navigated to.